What other things should a prospective new client know or consider?

 So how much are your fees?

 “The fees, Charles?”
 Oh, yeah.
 I can normally estimate my fees based on where you went last year.
-As I have stated elsewhere, if you went to H&R Block® and look at last year’s price and add 15%, I doubt I would be any more than that—now that’s on an apples-to-apples basis.
+As I have stated elsewhere, if you went to H&R Block® and look at last year’s price and add 25%, I doubt I would be any more than that—now that’s on an apples-to-apples basis.
 A lot of people will say they have no idea how much H&R Block® is and I will get to that in a second.
-If you went to small accounting firm, I would probably be less.
-For those of you who don’t know, many accounting firms charge $750 or more to prepare taxes, and I would come in under that.
-There are exceptions to every rule; for example, last year it took me so much work to get a new client’s taxes up and going that I wound up charging her the same amount as her prior year CPA firm.
+If you went to small accounting firm, I would probably be comparable or less.
+For those of you who don’t know, some accounting firms charge $750 or more to prepare taxes, and I would come in under that.
+There are exceptions to every rule; for example, last year it took me so much work to get a new client’s taxes up and given that I wound up charging her the same amount as her prior year CPA firm.
 But I want to be clear, that my goal here is not to undercut or be cheaper than my CPA competition.
 I am not premium pricing either, just not getting into bidding wars or anything like that.

-Here are some ballpark estimates: For a very simple return, with nothing more than a Schedule A, I can happily do that $175 and would love to do those all tax season, but that is about the minimum fee.
-(I have a few elderly clients that I do for a bit less.)
-For a family with kids where one or both spouses work, who own their own home with investments: $300-$400.
-For a self-employed person with an office in home, deducts car mileage, owns their own home, kids: $400-$500.
-A complex return would include a return where there is more than one thing going on such as rental property and self-employment, $475 to $575.
+Here are some ballpark estimates: For a very simple return, with nothing more than a Schedule A, I can happily do that $275 and would love to do those all tax season, but that is about the minimum fee.
+(I have a few elderly clients that I do for less.)
+For a family with kids where one or both spouses work, who own their own home with investments: $375-$475.
+For a self-employed person with an office in home, deducts car mileage, owns their own home, kids: $475-$575.
+A complex return would include a return where there is more than one thing going on such as rental property and self-employment, $500 to $600.
 All of the above prices assume NO OBAMACARE issues.
 Note that there are income levels where the income level itself will trigger extra forms (8960, 8959, etc.) and the fee just goes up.
 So, yes, in a way, when your adjusted gross income is higher, there is slight bias higher on all of the above fees.
 There is a creeping complexity that you probably don’t appreciate.

 That means everyone has health insurance for the full year and you did not utilize the healthcare exchange, and receive premium tax care credits.
 If there is an Obamacare issue then the fees go up accordingly.

-You are always free to send me a pdf of your last year’s return (you can redact your personal info if you want) and how much you paid for it, I will happily tell you what it would cost for me to do that return.
+You are always free to send me a pdf of your last year’s return (you can redact your personal info if you want) and how much you paid for it, I will happily tell you whether my fees are higher, lower or comparable to what you’ve been paying.
 That is always the best approach.
 That avoids any unpleasant surprises.

 How do you take your coffee?